What does “tra” mean in Italian?

 What’s the difference between tra and fra in Italian?

 You might hear fra instead of tra.
 But there is no difference in meaning between the two forms.

 Sometimes, we prefer to say one rather than the other depending on the sound of the word we’re referring to.

-For example, we might prefer to say phrases A, rather than phrases B, just to avoid repetition of the same sound:
+For example, we might prefer to say phrase A, rather than phrase B, just to avoid the repetition of the same sound:

 A: tra fratelli